thespis-rs/thespis_guide/src/thespis_impl/thespis_impl.md

 let result = addr.call( Ping( "hello".into() ) ).await?;
 ```

 We use `Address::call` to send a message to our actor.
 This method will return to us a future that will resolve to the answer our handler returns.
 Note that `Addr` also implements `futures_sink::Sink`.
+You can use the combinators from the futures crate to forward an entire stream into the address, as long as the actor implements `Handler` for the type the stream produces.
 The `send` method from the `Sink` trait will drop the returned value and will return to us as soon as the message is delivered to the mailbox, without waiting for the actor to process the message.

 Thus you can also use the `call` method even if you don't want to return any value to be sure that the message has been processed, where as `send` is more like throwing a message in a bottle.
-You will still get back pressure from `send` as it will block when the channel between the `Addr` and the mailbox is full.
+You will still get back pressure from `send` as it will block when the channel between the `Addr` and the mailbox is full (as long as it's not an unbounded channel that is).

 In the next chapter we will take a look at desugaring the builder and manually create our mailbox and address.